crypto-org-chain/cronos-docs/docs/wallets/cli.md

   - [kwallet](https://api.kde.org/frameworks/kwallet/html/index.html)

 ### `file` backend

 The `file` backend stores the encrypted keys inside the app's configuration directory.
 A password entry is required everytime a user access it, which may also occur multiple times of repeated password prompts in one single command.

 ### `test` backend

 The `test` backend is a password-less variation of the `file` backend.
 It stores unencrypted keys inside the app's configuration directory.
 It should only be used in testing environments and never be used in production.

-## Transactions subcommands - `chain-maind tx`
+## Transactions subcommands - `ethermintd tx`

 ### `tx bank send ` - Transfer operation